parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

 ## Introduction

-This lab guides you through creating basic elements which can be used in basic digital design course.
+This tutorial guides you through creating basic elements which can be used in basic digital design course.
 The steps can be used to extend it to creating IP of any complexity.

 ## Objectives

-After completing this lab, you will be able to:
+After completing this tutorial, you will be able to:

 - Use Create and Package IP feature of Vivado to create IP